 Definition of a breed: A breed is defined as a type or form of animals within a species having a distinctive appearance and typically having been developed by deliberate selection.

-The Department's policy position is that hybrids are not permitted into Australia unless specifically listed on the Live Import List.
+The department's policy position is that hybrids are not permitted into Australia unless specifically listed on the Live Import List.
 This means that crosses or hybrids of animals on the List, whether one or both ancestors are already on the List, are excluded from import unless the specific hybrid type is assessed and added to the List in its own right.
 Therefore any cross or hybrid, irrespective of generational distance from the original mating or wild ancestor is prohibited unless specifically listed.
+Registration of a hybrid created by crossing a domestic animal, such as a cat (Felis catus) or dog (Canis lupus familiaris), with a wild animal by registration bodies as a cat or dog breed is not accepted by the department as evidence the animal is not a hybrid.

 Risks associated with hybrids

-The risks that hybrid animals pose to the Australian environment relate principally to the potential for an exotic species to establish a self-sustaining population in Australia, and the consequential impacts they would have on the environment.
+The risks that hybrid animals pose to the Australian environment relate principally to the potential for an exotic species to establish a self-sustaining population in Australia, or breed with closely related established feral animals and the consequential impacts they would have on the environment.
 Historically, a range of exotic species introduced to Australia have established self-sustaining wild populations including mammals, birds, reptiles, amphibians and freshwater fish.
 Many of these species impact negatively on the Australian environment by invading and modifying natural ecosystems; preying on or competing with native species or by causing land degradation through overgrazing.

 While a range of potential risk factors (including the ecology of the species, the volume of animals likely to be released and number of locations; climate suitability compared with the species' natural geographic range; species' tolerance to disturbed environments) are considered as part of environmental risk assessments for a specimen, it is not feasible to consider all possible hybrids of a specimen as a part of that assessment.
 In order to evaluate the potential for a hybrid to impact on the Australian environment it is therefore necessary to undertake a risk assessment of each hybrid specimen in its own right.

-Where a hybrid may potentially breed with established populations of feral animals, the risk that a hybrid may represent is significantly increased.
+Where a hybrid breeds with established populations of feral animals, the risk that a hybrid may represent is significantly increased.
 Some of the additional risks associated with introducing hybrid genetics to non-hybrid feral populations include the introduction of hybrid vigour, and introduction of genetic traits that could increase hunting success.

 Interpretation and application of the CITES 5th generation approach